 Work experience is not required for admission.
 However, it can show committment to the field of pharmacy or can demonstrate the well-roundedness of an applicant.

 Do I need to have all my prerequisites completed before I apply?

 No, as long as you complete your prerequisites by the time you begin the PharmD program.
 Make sure to indicate courses planned or in progress in PharmCAS.

 Can I take prerequisite courses at the School of Pharmacy?

 What counts as a humanities/social science course?

 Social science courses include journalism, fine arts, classics, modern language, music, philosophy, and speech.
-In addition, examples of humanities are accounting, anthropology, Afro-American studies, computers, economics, geography, history, political science, psychology, and sociology.
+In addition, examples of humanities are accounting, ethics, anthropology, economics, geography, history, political science, psychology, and sociology.